build web bundle, zip it, upload to my worker

 PIPELINE

-One script, one upload, one manifest.
+One script, one upload, one source of truth.

-Everything starts in the terminal of my self-hosted code server โ€” a VS Code instance running on my ThinkPad E560, reachable from any browser over Tailscale.
-The deploy script builds the web bundle, zips it, authenticates with the worker, and uploads.
-The worker writes to KV and D1, then the app polls /check on next launch.
+Everything starts in the terminal of my self-hosted code server — a VS Code instance on my ThinkPad E560, reachable from any browser over Tailscale.
+The deploy script builds the web bundle, zips it, authenticates, and uploads.
+On the next launch, the app polls /check and either updates or stays put.

 hono workerCF Worker

-->KV + D1
+channel: apkKV + D1 manifest

 BACKEND

-worker โ€” POST /admin/ota/upload (simplified)
+worker — POST /admin/ota/upload (simplified)

 const key = `${channel}-${version}.zip`;